pagecarton/pagecarton-cpanel-plugin/README.md

 UNINSTALL
 ---------------------
 Run uninstall.sh on the server to uninstall PageCarton cPanel Plugin.
 Script is usually located on /usr/local/cpanel/3rdparty/bin/pagecarton/plugin/uninstall.sh.
-Run the following commands on the terminal to uninstall the plugin.
+Run the following commands as root on the terminal to uninstall the plugin:

 `UNINSTALLER="usr/local/cpanel/3rdparty/bin/pagecarton/plugin/uninstall.sh"`

 `chmod 755 $UNINSTALLER`

 `$UNINSTALLER`

 Don't forget to help us by leaving a feedback before you remove the plugin, it is possible for us to provide custom upgrades and bug fixes so the plugin can work to your specification.